science of happiness | dopamine | wellbeing blog

 Celebrating

 Rewarding yourself for your efforts and achievements should be done occasionally.
-It is shown scientifically that rewarding for little effort or often rewards temporarily decreases motivation.
+It has been shown scientifically that rewarding little effort or rewarding often temporarily decreases motivation.

-Creating awareness about your efforts acts against self-belittling.
-And self-belittling is based on negative beliefs that decrease your motivation and limit your life.
+Creating awareness of your efforts counters self-belittling.
+And self-belittling is rooted in negative beliefs that undermine your motivation and limit your life.

 So, regular self-reflection and self-recognition generate and support your motivation.

-Hypnotherapy can be of priceless value in understanding and overcoming the lack of motivation and persistence.
-Book a free discovery call with me to talk about your personal situation and needs and how my services can support you:
+Hypnotherapy can be invaluable in understanding and overcoming a lack of motivation and persistence.
+Book a free discovery call with me to talk about your personal situation and needs, and how my services can support you:

 Conclusions: Motivation and Persistence